junglesta/wherenodoctor/_posts/2016-01-01-01-home-cures-and-popular-beliefs.md

 Cut a piece of the cactus with a clean knife and press it firmly against the wound.
 When the bleeding is under control, tie a piece of the cactus to the wound with a strip of cloth.

 After 2 or 3 hours, take off the cactus and clean the wound with boiled water and soap.
-There are more instructions on how to care for wounds and control bleeding on pages [page 82](#page-82)to [page 87](#page-87).
+There are more instructions on how to care for wounds and control bleeding on pages [page 82](#page-82) to [page 87](#page-87).

 ## ALOE VERA Sabila